Gegham Grigoryan: Career abroad

 The Soviet Union had started to disintegrate and Grigorian was now free to travel again.
-This stage of career of Grigorian began with debut at the Royal Concertgebouw in Amsterdam in 1990, he sang leading roles in Donizetti’s Lucrezia Borgia, La Boheme and Lecouvreur operas and three years later made his Royal Opera House (London) debut in Eugene Onegin as Lensky.
-In 1995 he was a last-minute substitute for Luciano Pavarotti in Verdi’s Un Ballo in Maschera at Covent Garden, the same year in which he appeared in New York.
+This stage of career of Grigorian began with debut at the Royal Concertgebouw in Amsterdam in 1990, he sang leading roles in Donizetti's Lucrezia Borgia, La Bohème and Lecouvreur operas and three years later made his Royal Opera House (London) debut in Eugene Onegin as Lensky.
+In 1995 he was a last-minute substitute for Luciano Pavarotti in Verdi's Un Ballo in Maschera at Covent Garden, the same year in which he appeared in New York.

-He returned to the Metropolitan Opera in 2002 as Count Bezukhov in Prokofiev’s War and Peace with Dmitri Hvorostovsky and Anna Netrebko, again under Gergiev.
-Almost 20 years after disappearing from La Scala, Grigorian returned to the Italian opera house in 1998, singing in Mussorgsky’s Khovanshchina alongside Burchuladze under Gergiev, returning there in Verdi’s La Forza del Destino under Riccardo Muti in 1999.
-In 2000 he returned to Armenia as artistic director of the Yerevan Opera Theatre, a post he held for seven years.
+He returned to the Metropolitan Opera in 2002 as Count Bezukhov in Prokofiev's War and Peace with Dmitri Hvorostovsky and Anna Netrebko, again under Gergiev.
+Almost 20 years after disappearing from La Scala, Grigorian returned to the Italian opera house in 1998, singing in Mussorgsky's Khovanshchina alongside Burchuladze under Gergiev, returning there in Verdi's La Forza del Destino under Riccardo Muti in 1999.
+In 2000, he returned to Armenia as artistic director of the Yerevan Opera Theatre, a post he held for seven years.